 Ever since I have shifted to Gurgaon/Delhi NCR, I have been commuting to my home from there.
-When I took admission in Gurgaon College, I used to commute from my hometown.
+When I took admission to Gurgaon College, I used to commute from my hometown.
 Now the distance from Gurgaon to Mahendergarh is some 100KMs.
-That time, there used to be only one local passenger train which used to reach Mahendergarh at 4:30AM which would reach Gurgaon by 7:30 and the same train would reach Gurgaon at 5:15 and would reach Mahendergarh at 8:30PM.
+That time, there used to be only one local passenger train that used to reach Mahendergarh at 4:30 AM which would reach Gurgaon by 7:30, and the same train would reach Gurgaon at 5:15 and would reach Mahendergarh at 8:30 PM.
 So, that was my train travel every day.
-I got hostel in October 2010.
-But I still use train for most of my home journeys.
-Though, travelling in local trains isn’t that much easy.
-It is a bit of challenge, getting into the crowded compartment, travelling long standing and a lot other problems.
+I got a hostel in October 2010.
+But I still use the train for most of my home journeys.
+Though, traveling in local trains isn’t that easy.
+It is a bit of a challenge, getting into the crowded compartment, traveling long-standing, and a lot of other problems.
 Two main reasons for me to travel in trains were time and money.
 Both are saved as compared to buses.
-At present, we have got few more trains including express and superfast trains too.
+At present, we have got a few more trains including express and superfast trains too.
 But those days were really challenging however amazing as well.
-Still, I love train journey.
+Still, I love the train journey.

 Read about Jungle Camping…

 One of the biggest reasons that people love train journey is because they are cheaper and affordable as compared to other modes of transportation.
 The bus charge from Mahendergarh to Gurgaon is Rs.
-105 whereas in local train, it is Rs.
+105 whereas in a local train, it is Rs.
 25 and in express it is Rs.
 65 (Rs.
 15 increased after December 2016).
-You wallet will surely love you for this.
-You don’t have to follow the long process as you do at airport.
+Your wallet will surely love you for this.
+You don’t have to follow the long process as you do at the airport.
 And there’s no turbulence at all.

 Do you Love to Travel Alone?